From Xojo Documentation

 When this event is called as a result of an Invalidate call, the drawing is clipped to only the invalidated regions regardless of whether you use the areas parameter.

-This example draws a 3D rectangle with a raised look:
+This code draws a 3D rectangle with a raised look:

 Const White = &cffffff